keithvkha/cuANN-mat/README.md

 The code is developed in the style of functional programming to avoid any object-oriented abstraction so that user can easily customize the ANN for their regression problems in RF/Microwave and Physics.

+## Authors
+This package is developed by Keith Ha at Carleton University, with the support of Jinyuan Cui, and Prof. Q.J Zhang with the theory of Neural Networks and their special structures.

 ## Installation
 MATLAB is required to run the files in the package.